lostintangent/gistpad-mcp/README.md

 1. Using VS Code?

+   1. Install the [GistPad extension](https://aka.ms/gistpad) and then reload VS Code

+      > _Note: This requires VS Code 1.101.0+, so if you're on an older version, it's time to upgrade!_

-   1. Simply install the [GistPad extension](https://aka.ms/gistpad) and sign-in with your GitHub account.
+   1. Open the `GistPad` tab and sign-in with your GitHub account.
 After that, you can begin using GistPad from Copilot chat (in `Agent` mode) without doing any extra setup or token management 💪

-      > _Note: This requires VS Code 1.101.0+, so if you're on an older version, it's time to upgrade!_

 1. Other MCP clients...